MazurenkoNick/thingsboard/application/src/main/data/json/solutions/mine_site_geofencing/instructions.md

 ### Alarms

 Alarms are generated using <a href="${DOCS_BASE_URL}/user-guide/alarm-rules" target="_blank">Alarm rules</a>
-configured in the "Excavator" and "Haul truck" <a href="/profiles/deviceProfiles" target="_blank">device profiles</a>.
+configured in the "Excavator" and "Haul truck" <a href="/profiles/deviceProfiles" target="_blank">device profiles</a>:
-The alarm rules configured for these device profiles are listed below:

 <div class="tb-markdown-view table-wrapper">